webplatform/docs-wpd/Community/Meetings/General/index.md

 We need to articulate the specific, scoped work, with realistic time commitment, that might help.

 ACTION: shepazu and julie to make a more concrete plan with nubmers about steward asks, and eliot/alex will respond with their donations.
+[Eliot DONE]

 ACTION: shepazu to reach out to other stewards to make sure they respond to the concrete plan asking for help.